SCHOOLS BY STATE

 States N & O

-Once you have your forensic psychology degree, you will find a number of different career paths that you will be able to follow.
+Once you have your forensic psychology degree, you will find a number of different forensic psychology careers that you will be able to pursue.
 Getting into this area of forensics can help to launch an exciting and interesting career that will provide you with job security, interesting cases, and a real sense of accomplishment.
 The following are a few of the areas that you might want to consider when you receive your degree.

 One of the most exciting places to work as a forensic psychologist is going to be in law enforcement.
 You can work with local or state police departments, county offices, and even with federal law enforcement agencies.
 As a criminal profiler, you will be able to delve into various types of criminal cases and use your skills as a forensic psychologist to come up with a psychological profile of the criminal.